lookit/lookit-docs/docs/source/tutorial-contributing.rst

 - Laura Jett (University of Wisconsin, Madison)
 - Lynna Tran (University of California, San Diego)
 - Kai Arizabal (University of California, San Diego)
+- Ishya Atkuri (University of Texas at Dallas)

 Checking for and creating issues on Github
 -------------------------------------------